Iran says happy to examine U.S. plot allegations

 NUCLEAR ADVANCES

-The plot furor appears to have killed any chance of a rapid return to talks between Tehran and world powers concerned about its nuclear program, but Salehi said Iran continued to make strides in the technology it says is for purely peaceful ends.
+The plot furore appears to have killed any chance of a rapid return to talks between Tehran and world powers concerned about its nuclear programme, but Salehi said Iran continued to make strides in the technology it says is for purely peaceful ends.

 Salehi conceded Iran had initially feared the assassination of a nuclear scientist in Tehran last November -- which it blamed on Israel -- had dealt a severe blow to a key part of its atomic work.